Eucharist: Divine Liturgy and Divine Service

 The term Divine Liturgy (Θεία Λειτουργία) is used in Byzantine Rite traditions, whether in the Eastern Orthodox Church or among the Eastern Catholic Churches.
 These also speak of "the Divine Mysteries", especially in reference to the consecrated elements, which they also call "the Holy Gifts".

 The term Divine Service (Gottesdienst) has often been used to refer to Christian worship more generally and is still used in Lutheran churches, in addition to the terms "Eucharist", "Mass" and "Holy Communion".
 Historically this refers (like the term "worship" itself) to service of God, although more recently it has been associated with the idea that God is serving the congregants in the liturgy.

 Other Eastern rites

-Some Eastern rites have yet more names for Eucharist.
-Holy Qurbana is common in Syriac Christianity and Badarak in the Armenian Rite; in the Alexandrian Rite, the term Prosfora (from the Greek προσφορά) is common in Coptic Christianity and Keddase in Ethiopian and Eritrean Christianity.
+Some Eastern rites have yet more names for the Eucharist.
+Holy Qurbana is common in Syriac Christianity and Badarak in the Armenian Rite; in the Alexandrian Rite, the term prosphora (from the Greek προσφορά) is common in Coptic Christianity and Keddase in Ethiopian and Eritrean Christianity.

 History

 Biblical basis

-The Last Supper appears in all three Synoptic Gospels: Matthew, Mark, and Luke.
+The Last Supper appears in all three synoptic Gospels: Matthew, Mark, and Luke.
 It also is found in the First Epistle to the Corinthians, which suggests how early Christians celebrated what Paul the Apostle called the Lord's Supper.
 Although the Gospel of John does not reference the Last Supper explicitly, some argue that it contains theological allusions to the early Christian celebration of the Eucharist, especially in the chapter 6 Bread of Life Discourse but also in other passages.
-Other New Testament passages depicting Jesus eating with crowds or after the resurrection also have eucharistic overtones.